 ModeBest ForAuthentication

 Proxy ModeLocal Docker or Kubernetes clusters.
-Routes through nginx reverse proxy — zero config required.None
+Routes through nginx — zero config required.None

 Direct GatewayRemote clusters, Confluent Cloud, Ververica, AWS Managed Flink.
 Enter gateway URL directly.Bearer token, Basic Auth, or None

-Str:::lab Studio is a static HTML file served by nginx.
+Str:::lab Studio is a static HTML application served by nginx.
 All SQL execution happens via the Flink SQL Gateway REST API.
 The browser manages all session state client-side.

 All Features